 Prior to joining Gibson Dunn, Justine served as a law clerk to the Honorable Ann M. Donnelly in the United States District Court for the Eastern District of New York and to the Honorable D. Brock Hornby in the United States District Court for the District of Maine.

 Justine graduated in 2013 from Harvard Law School, where she was Secretary-Treasurer for the Harvard Legal Aid Bureau, and a finalist in the National Criminal Justice Trial Advocacy Competition.
-She received her Bachelor of Arts degree from St. Olaf College in Northfield, Minnesota, where she graduated magna cum laude and was elected to Phi Beta Kappa.
+Originally from Iowa, she received her Bachelor of Arts degree from St. Olaf College in Northfield, Minnesota, where she graduated magna cum laude and was elected to Phi Beta Kappa.

 Justine maintains an active pro bono practice that includes impact litigation regarding police brutality and conditions of criminal detention.
 She secured a favorable settlement from the City of New York on behalf of a former detainee at Rikers Island for violations of his constitutional rights.
 She has successfully assisted New Yorkers in securing public housing repairs from the New York City Housing Authority and obtaining asylum.